nishan-chatterjee/the-right-discourse/README.md

 ### Interactive Plots:

-Explore interactive plots in the [docs](docs/) directory.
-The plots can be accessed through [Github Pages](https://nishan-chatterjee.github.io/the-right-discourse/).
+[**Discover the interactive plots here**](https://nishan-chatterjee.github.io/the-right-discourse/), which showcase our project's data visualizations.
+These plots are a part of the [docs](docs/) directory and offer a hands-on experience with our findings.

 ### Notebooks: